hlosagar/Amazonclone/README.md

 # Amazonclone
-This is my first  web clone project.
+This is my first Git project.
+Auther - Sagar yadav